robinssq/api-docs/README.md

 ## Releasing a New Version

-Update the version number in `docs/conf.py` .
+Update the version number in `docs/conf.py` to one minor release bump from the last tagged version.

 Releases are managed using Github tags.
 Use semantic versioning.